 So you’ve figured out exactly what sort of Twitter hashtag you should use...
 What next?
 There are a number of things you need to consider, from creation to monitoring.
-We’ve put together 7 simple steps to show you how to use hashtags effectively in your social media marketing.
+We’ve put together six simple steps to show you how to use hashtags effectively in your social media marketing.

 1. Get the basics of your hashtag right

 Want to know how to make a hashtag that will be effective?
 Here’s a few points to consider.
 When creating your own, be aware that overly complex hashtags are not search-friendly.
-You can hashtag numbers on Twitter but they should be built in to the hashtag, you can’t just hashtag #2014 as it wouldn’t work. #50ShadesOfGrey however, would.
+You can hashtag numbers on Twitter but they should be built in to the hashtag, you can’t just hashtag #2022 as it wouldn’t work.
 If you’re creating a brand specific hashtag, it is possible to trademark a hashtag.
 Also, this might seem basic, but some special characters (spaces and punctuation) cannot be used in a hashtag, i.e. #Caroline’s Cupcakes could not be used.